-- If you want your pet buried, you may do so yourself, however, make sure to ask your local municipality if you are allowed to bury your pet in your yard.
+- If you want your pet buried, you may do it yourself.
+However make sure to ask your local municipality if you are allowed to bury your pet in your yard.
 Special restrictions may apply.

 - If you choose to have your pet cremated, you may choose between a private or a communal cremation.
-Private cremations take place when your pet is cremated on its own and the ashes are returned to you in an urn.
-In communal cremation, the pet is cremated with other pets and usually the ashes are spread in a pet cemetery.
+Private cremations are when your pet is cremated on its own and the ashes are returned to you in an urn.
+In a communal cremation, the pet is cremated with other pets, and usually, the ashes are spread in a pet cemetery.
 In this case, the ashes are not returned.

 - Usually, a private cremation costs more.
 Both euthanasia and cremation services have higher charges the more your pet weighs.
 Ask about prices if finances are a concern.

-After deciding how the body is disposed, you may be asked if your pet has bitten or scratched anybody in the past ten days.
+After deciding how the body will be disposed of, you may be asked if your pet has bitten or scratched anybody in the past ten days.
 As horrible as this question may sound under the circumstances, it is required by rabies laws.
 If your pet did indeed scratch or bite someone, it must undergo a rabies test.

 Dog Euthanasia Explained by a Veterinarian

-Payment is usually done up front; however, some owners may be too emotional and in those cases, some hospitals will send the bill.
+- Bills to pay: Payment is usually done upfront; however, some owners may be too emotional, and in those cases, some hospitals will send the bill.

-Final goodbyes.
-Most hospitals will allow owners to spend time with their friend alone before the vet comes in.
+- Final goodbyes: Most hospitals will allow owners to spend time with their friends alone before the vet comes in.
 A blanket may be placed on the floor (for large animals) or on the examination table for the pet's comfort.

-Will your pet feel pain?
+- Is your dog anxious?
 Once the veterinarian arrives, he may ask if you want your pet to be given sedatives, especially if your pet seems to be particularly anxious or in pain.
 Such sedatives may take about 15 minutes to take effect.
 An area in the pet's front forearm will be shaved to allow either a catheter or a needle to directly inject the solution.
 Many vets now give sedatives by default in what is known as the "two-injection approach"—first the sedative and then, once it kicks in, the final injection.

 This solution is injected into a vein.
 The only pain the pet will feel is indeed the needle.
 The solution acts pretty quickly: Most pets will take a deep breath and become unconscious within ten seconds, just as a person falls to sleep counting backwards during surgery.
 The vet will then use a stethoscope to verify the absence of a heartbeat, confirming therefore that the pet has passed to a "better life."

 In some cases, the pet may have some involuntary muscle twitches or may urinate or defecate.
 These are just automatic nerve reflexes of the cat's or dog's dying process.
 The eyes will likely stay open, just as when anesthetized.
 These are very important aspects to consider as they may be disconcerting to the owner; for this reason, pet owners should be warned beforehand.

 You will then be left alone with your pet if you wish.
-If your pet will be buried, the staff may put it in a large black bag for you.
+If your pet will be buried, the staff may place him in a large black bag for you.
 If you opted for cremation, once you leave, the pet's body will be wrapped in a black bag and stored in a big freezer until the cremation services arrive.